WLTB

-WLTB (101.7 MHz "Magic 101.7") is a commercial FM radio station licensed to Johnson City, New York, and serving the Greater Binghamton radio market.
-Owned locally by GM Broadcasting, the station broadcasts a classic hits radio format, playing hits of the 1980s, 90s and early 2000s.
-It leans toward adult rock and omits pop and dance artists such as Michael Jackson, Madonna and Whitney Houston who are heard on most classic hits stations.
-The studios are on East Main Street in Endicott.
+WLTB (101.7 FM, "Magic 101.7") is a radio station licensed to Johnson City, New York, United States, and serving the Greater Binghamton market.
+Owned locally by GM Broadcasting, the station broadcasts a rock hits format.
+The studios are located in Endwell, with a transmitter on Ingraham Hill in Binghamton.
+A translator, W273AB (102.5 FM), programs a second format of classic hits music.